 Most importantly, the combined impact of the above-two factors is high profitability for Chicago investment properties, regardless of the method in which they are rented.
 Long term Chicago rental properties and Chicago vacation rentals can bring very high return on investment as long as investors rely on big data and predictive analytics and make use of the best real estate investment tools.

-One final factor to tip the scales in the direction of a Chicago real estate investment property is the Chicago real estate forecast.
+One final factor to tip the scales in the direction of a Chicago real estate investment property is the Chicago real estate market forecast 2020.
 The Chicago housing market is expected to complete the transition to a buyer’s market by the end of 2019 or in 2020 at the latest.
 As inventory is increasing, property buyers will have even more Chicago homes for sale to choose from and will not need to engage in bidding wars.

 All in all, Chicago real estate trends point out to profitable investment opportunities in the coming years.
 To push your profitability up, look for Chicago foreclosures for sale (which sell below market value) to lower your purchase price and hire a top Chicago real estate agent to close the best deal possible in the fastest time.